AndrewZamora/blog/content/blog/scroll-to-element-in-vue/index.md

 ## Introduction

-Scrolling to an HTML in Vue is fairly straightforward but doing so with an offset is not.
+Scrolling to an HTML element in Vue is fairly straightforward but doing so with an offset is not.
 This guide will discuss how to do both.
 _Please note examples below will be using Vue.js version 2._

 ## Create a scrollable container